-2 People Strategy
+2. People Strategy

-Putting our people at the heart of everything we do, focussing on their ongoing development to help them thrive
+Putting our people at the heart of everything we do, focusing on their ongoing development to help them thrive

-- Embedded systems, processes and ways of working built on high levels trust, distributed authority and collective intelligence and accountability - Staff throughout the Trust with high levels of understanding of and engagement in why we exist, where we want to go and how we should get there - Created a highly inclusive environment where staff thrive by bringing whole selves at work, developing our understanding of and celebrating both our differences and the things that bring us together - Embedded a culture of optimism that believes in and promotes the ability of our staff and students to further develop their skills, abilities and self-efficacy
+- Embedded systems, processes and ways of working built on high levels trust, distributed authority and collective intelligence and accountability. - Leaders at all levels of the Trust will be engaged in continuous, formal and informal development opportunities to ensure they have the skills, mindsets and knowledge to help staff thrive. - Created a highly inclusive environment where staff thrive by bringing whole selves at work, developing our understanding of and celebrating both our differences and the things that bring us together. - Embedded a culture of optimism that believes in and promotes the ability of our staff and students to further develop their skills, abilities and self-efficacy.

-3 Resources Strategy
+3. Resources Strategy